 Clients of all ages and the public are welcome to visit their in-house Dental Hygiene clinic between September and April each year.
 The Dental Hygiene students provide professional, preventive and therapeutic services that are caring, high quality and low cost.
 Personalized care is provided by students under the direction and supervision of licensed faculty

-At Kid Care Canada our focus is social and emotional health, now considered the best foundation for mental, emotional and physical wellness, and happiness and success throughout life.
-Our resources guide you so that you can be a more confident and relaxed parent.
+At Kid Care Canada the focus is social and emotional health, now considered the best foundation for mental, emotional and physical wellness, and happiness and success throughout life.
+Their resources guide you so that you can be a more confident and relaxed parent.
 You will see how your everyday nurturing actions put your infant or toddler on the path for social and emotional health, and that the benefits last a lifetime!

 Keyworker services are provided at no cost to families for children (0-18 yrs) with diagnosed or suspected Fetal Alcohol Spectrum Disorder (FASD).

 Parents, caregivers and community members can borrow a Play & Chat Pack in support of a child`s social connection and language development.
 Each pack has a theme, and includes activities and tips for playing and building language skills.
 There are 25 different themes to choose from.
 Packs are housed at the Peninsula Early Years Centre, 1649 Mt.
 Newton Cross Road, Saanichton.
 Follow us on Facebook: https://www.facebook.com/peninsulaearlyyears

 At the Peninsula Early Years Centre, Beacon Community Services offers a welcoming, nurturing space for families and caregivers with children ages 6 and under.
 Families will find comfort and encouragement, as well as important resources and supports that help build a strong foundation for young children – so they get the strongest start possible in life.
 Located at 1649 Mt.
 Newton Cross Road, Saanichton.